philinew/philinew.github.io/README.md

 #### Own Courses
+- Upcoming: Media Economics (2024) -- _Paris School of Economics_

+- The Use of AI in Economic Research (short course; 2024) -- _University of Hohenheim_

 - [Computational Social Science with Images and Audio](https://github.com/philinew/css_images_audio) (2023) -- _ETH Zurich_

 - Text-as-Data (2023) -- _LMU Munich_